ezsystems/commerce-documentation/docs/guide/customers/customers_api/customer_profile_data_components/customer_profile_data_services.md

 `\Silversolutions\Bundle\EshopBundle\Services\CustomerProfileData\DeprecatedCustomerMappingService`

-Concrete customer profile data service which implements the deprecated `AbstracCustomerService` to use with silver.eShop components, which depend on the deprecated model.
+Concrete customer profile data service which implements the deprecated `AbstracCustomerService` to use with eZ Commerce components, which depend on the deprecated model.

 ## Using customer profile data services in source code